freyam/website/content/jobs/GirlScript Summer of Code/index.md

 ---
 date: '2021-02-01'
-title: 'Open Source Contributor'
+title: 'Student Developer'
 company: 'GirlScript Summer of Code'
-location: 'Virtual'
+location: 'Remote'
 range: 'February 2021 - June 2021'
 url: 'https://gssoc.girlscript.tech/'
 ---

-- Actively contributing to several projects built with Python and JavaScript.
+- Actively contributed to several projects built with Python and JavaScript.
-- Collaborating with like-minded students from across India on team projects.
+- Collaborated with like-minded students from across India on team projects.
 - Spent time discussing new ideas with Open Source Pioneers of India.